haebel7/gencg_h2201/day02.md

 ## Patterns

 ### First Pattern
-For the first pattern I started to look for inspiration in some of the available examples.
+For the first pattern, I started to look for inspiration in some of the available examples.
 Eventually, I came across this maze pattern that consists of multiple connecting tubes:

 ![Inspiration Pattern](content/day02/example.png)